Breaking through the $\Omega(n)$-space barrier: Population Protocols Decide Double-exponential Thresholds: High-level Overview

 { \Check{\operatorname{\textsc{Check}}} In our simplified model there is only a single register $x_i$ per level $i\in\{1,...,n\}$ as well as one “level $n+1$” register $\Reserve$.
 For $i\in\{1,...,n\}$ we are given subroutines $\Check(x_i\ge N_i)$ and $\Check(x_i>N_i)$ which we use to check thresholds; however, they are only guaranteed to work if $x_1=N_1$, $x_2=N_2$, ..., $x_{i-1}=N_{i-1}$ hold.

-Our goal is to decide the threshold predicate $m\ge \sum_iN_i$, where $m:=\sum_i x_i+\Reserve$ is the total number of agents.
-For each possible value of $m$ we pick one initial configuration $C_m$ and design our procedure s.t. \begin{itemize} \item every configuration different from $C_m$ will cause a restart, and \item if started on $C_m$ it is \emph{possible} that we enter a state from which we cannot restart. \end{itemize} The structure of $C_m$ is simple: we pick the largest $i$ s.t.\ we can set $x_j:=N_j$ for $j\le i$ and put the remaining units into $x_{i+1}$ (or $\Reserve$, if $i=n$).
-The procedure works as follows: \begin{enumerate} \item We nondeterministically guess $i\in\{1,...,n\}$. \item We run $\Check(x_j\ge N_j)$ for all $j\in\{1,...,i\}$.
+Our goal is to decide the threshold predicate $m\ge \sum_iN_i$, where $m:=\sum_i x_i+\Reserve$ is the sum of all registers.
+For each possible value of $m$ we pick one initial configuration $C_m$ and design our procedure s.t. \begin{itemize} \item every initial configuration different from $C_m$ will cause a restart, and \item if started on $C_m$ it is \emph{possible} that the procedure enters a state where it cannot restart. \end{itemize} The structure of $C_m$ is simple: we pick the largest $i$ s.t.\ we can set $x_j:=N_j$ for $j\le i$ and put the remaining units into $x_{i+1}$ (or $\Reserve$, if $i=n$).
+The procedure works as follows: \begin{enumerate} \item We nondeterministically guess $i\in\{0,...,n\}$. \item We run $\Check(x_j\ge N_j)$ for all $j\in\{1,...,i\}$.
 If one of these checks fails, we restart. \item According to $i=n$ we set the output flag to $\True$ or $\False$. \item To verify that we are in $C_m$, we check the following infinitely often.
 For $j\in\{1,...,i\}$ we run $\Check(x_j>N_j)$ and restart if it succeeds.
 If $i<n$ we also restart if $\Check(x_{i+1}\ge N_{i+1})$ or one of $x_{i+2}, ..., x_n, \Reserve$ is nonempty. \end{enumerate}

 Clearly, when started in $C_m$ and $i$ is guessed correctly, it is possible for step 2 to succeed, and it is impossible for step 4 to restart.
 If $i$ is too large, step 2 cannot work, and if $i$ is too small step 4 will detect $x_{i+1}\ge N_{i+1}$.
 So the procedure will restart until the right $i$ is guessed and step 4 is reached.